matteorusso27/Hair-Rendering-in-PathTracer/README.md

 # Introduction
-The project has the goal to provide to the yocto library the hair scattering implementation presented in Matt Pharr's paper, one of the author of the pbr book.
+The project has the goal to provide to the yocto library the hair scattering implementation presented in Matt Pharr's paper, one of the author of the pbrt book.
 The yocto libray (https://github.com/xelatihy/yocto-gl) is owned by our Professor Fabio Pellacini.

 The yocto renderer treats hair as a surface.
 While this could be a fair approximation